Snowy owl: Longevity

-The snowy owl can live a long life for a bird.
-Records show that the oldest snowy owls in captivity can live to 25 to even 30 years of age.
-Typical lifespans probably reach around 10 years in the wild.
+Snowy owls live long lives relative to other bird species.
+Records show that the oldest snowy owls in captivity can live to 25 or even 30 years of age.
+Typical lifespans reach around 10 years in the wild.
 The longest known lifespan in the wild was of a snowy owl initially banded (possibly in its first winter) in Massachusetts and recovered dead in Montana 23 years and 10 months later.
 The annual survival rate for twelve females on Bylot Island was estimated at around 85–92.3%.

-It is often reputed that snowy owls frequently died from starvation, with historical accounts opining that they "had to" leave their breeding grounds due to lemming "crashes" but would starve to the south.
-However, it was proven fairly early on that snowy owls often do survive throughout the winter.
+It is often reported that snowy owls frequently die from starvation, with historical accounts stating that they "had to" leave their breeding grounds due to lemming "crashes" but would starve to the south.
+However, it has been shown that snowy owls often do have enough food to survive through the winter.
 This is reinforced somewhat by small radio-tracking and banding studies of snowy owls in the northern Great Plains and the intermountain valleys of the northwestern United States.
 More circumstantial evidence shows a lack of starvation in the eastern part of North America as well.

-There is evidence that some adults are known to return to the same wintering areas in ensuing years, areas which are far south of their breeding range.
+There is evidence that some adults return to the same wintering areas over multiple years, areas which are far south of their breeding range.
 At Logan Airport, most snowy owls that are seen appear to be in good condition.
 Of 71 dead snowy owls found in winter in the northern Great Plains, 86% died from assorted traumas, including collisions with automobiles and other, usually manmade, objects as well as electrocutions and shootings.
-Only 14% of the 71 deaths were due to apparent starving.
-Data showed some owls appeared to incur injuries but healed and survived.
+Only 14% of the 71 deaths were due to apparent starvation.
+Some owls appeared to have incurred injuries but healed and survived.
 More evidence was found in wintering snowy owls in New York of healed fractures, though some may require surgery to recover.